baddstats/spatstat/README.md

 ## This is the EXPERIMENTAL 'umbrella' package

 This is an EXPERIMENTAL package UNDER DEVELOPMENT.
+It is not ready for users to download.

 This package contains almost no code from the original `spatstat` package.
 It contains only the documentation, vignettes, and introductory